finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **get_holdings_for_portfolio_group**
 > VersionedResourceListOfPortfolioHolding get_holdings_for_portfolio_group(scope, code, effective_at=effective_at, as_at=as_at, filter=filter, property_keys=property_keys, by_taxlots=by_taxlots)

-[EARLY ACCESS] GetHoldingsForPortfolioGroup: Get holdings for transaction portfolios in portfolio group
+GetHoldingsForPortfolioGroup: Get holdings for transaction portfolios in portfolio group

 Get the holdings of transaction portfolios in specified portfolio group.